 Let’s imagine we are troubleshooting a slow user transaction: the user was trying to execute a certain action in the application UI and it took a bit longer than expected.
 We want to understand how that transaction looked like from end-to-end and what happened.
 Fortunately, we have Sumo Logic observability and we have a full record of this transaction:

 The purple “Prada” service represents the code run in the browser.
 As we can see, the user here clicks in the UI to perform “delete the Auto View” transaction and requests a series of events in the backend (blue, green, and yellow parts representing various backend microservices taking part in the transaction).
 We can clearly understand how much the user was waiting for the request to complete in the backend, what parts of the application infrastructure were part of the call and what was their contribution to overall end to end time.
-Equally, we can understand how much did take for the request to reach our application frontend, how much for the response to get back to the user, and how long it took the browser to complete the whole transaction.
+Equally, we can understand how much did it take for the request to reach our application frontend, how much for the response to get back to the user, and how long it took the browser to complete the whole transaction.

 We also gather full details about the end-user device and browser.
 Let’s take a closer look into the first span representing the “Click” operation and investigate collected metadata.